apache/comdev-site/source/mentoringprogramme.md

 week to support.
 * The mentor is expected to process supplied patches within reasonable timeframes.
-* The mentor is expected to ensure appropriate assitance is available from the project community.
+* The mentor is expected to ensure appropriate assistance is available from the project community.
 * The mentor is responsible for submitting progress reports at the half way and completion points of the programme.